-Instead of just taking the Tories on, piecemeal – as in policy by policy –time is for an all-encompassing approach.
-For Labour’s new leaders to turn up the heat on Right-wing ideology, challenging the inordinate power of the few and questioning their role in an Establishment equally at odds with values, senses and morality of the 21st century.
+Instead of just taking on the Tories, piecemeal – as in policy by policy – time is for an all-encompassing approach.
+And for Labour’s new leaders to turn up the heat on Right-wing ideology, challenging the inordinate power of the few and questioning their role in an Establishment, equally at odds with values, senses and morality of the 21st century.

 Which means attacking Right-wing ideology – broadside on.
 Exposing the deceit of the few, the ingrained perception of their primacy and their unwavering determination to maintain the politics of inequality – by whatever means

 From whence it derives its basic, self-serving, self-surviving doctrine of: –

 a) Putting the interests of the business world before those of society.

 b) Controlling society such that it serves the needs of the business world.